-Traditional Judaism teaches that, “The messiah is a G-d fearing, pious Jew, who is both a Torah scholar and a great leader.
-He is to be a direct descendent of King David, anointed as the new Jewish King.
-(In fact, the Hebrew word for messiah ‘Moshiach’ means ‘anointed one.’)”1
+Traditional Judaism teaches that "the messiah is a G-d fearing, pious Jew, who is both a Torah scholar and a great leader.
+He is to be a direct descendant of King David, anointed as the new Jewish King.
+(In fact, the Hebrew word for messiah 'Moshiach' means 'anointed one.')"1

 Later, however, Zechariah gives another description of the coming king, a picture quite different from that of chapter 9.
 Let's take a brief look at the context for his statement:

 This picture is very much like an epic battle scene from a movie full of bloodshed and tragedy and triumph.
-Then in verses 8-9 we read:
+Then, in verses 8 and 9 we read:

-Mysteriously, this passage seems to suggest that this Messiah-king is none other than the Lord God himself, God coming to fight on behalf of his people (see page 8).
+Mysteriously, this passage seems to suggest that this Messiah-king is none other than the Lord God himself, God coming to fight on behalf of his people.
 In any case, we are presented with a dramatically different picture of the king here than the one we see in Zechariah 9.

 Two Descriptions, Two Kings?

-So the question is, does this king who reigns over all the earth come gently, riding on a donkey in peace?
-Or in great wrath, ready to do battle?
+So the question is, does this king who reigns over all the earth come gently, riding on a donkey in peace, or in great wrath, ready to do battle?
 Is Zechariah contradicting himself?
 This is a big puzzle for Jewish scholars as well.
-But this is not the only place in the Scriptures where we find seemingly divergent pictures of Messiah (see chart on page 5).
+But this is not the only place in the Scriptures where we find seemingly divergent pictures of Messiah.
 For example, Micah 5 tells us he is born in Bethlehem, the city of David.
-But in Daniel 7 the prophet tells us he will arrive, riding on the clouds of heaven.
-Is the Messiah going to be cut off (killed) as predicted in Daniel 9, or will he come in regal splendor and reign forever, as Isaiah 9 tells us?
+But in Daniel 7, the prophet tells us he will arrive riding on the clouds of heaven.as predicted in Daniel 9, or will he come in regal splendor and reign forever, as Isaiah 9 tells us?
 Is he the suffering servant of Isaiah 53 or a royal king portrayed in Psalm 2?

-In response to these two seemingly opposite pictures of Messiah, some rabbis decided that there must be two messiahs, the Messiah ben Yosef who would come and suffer and Messiah ben David, who would come as a conquering king.
+In response to these two seemingly opposite pictures of Messiah, some rabbis decided that there must be two messiahs, the Messiah ben Joseph, who would come and suffer, and the Messiah ben David, who would come as a conquering king.

 Another Jewish tradition explains the two contrasting portraits of Messiah like this: "If the people of Israel will be righteous, the Messiah will come in the clouds of Heaven.
 If they will not be righteous, he will come as a poor man riding upon an ass" (Sanhedrin 98a).